git-julian/churn_prevention/README.md

 For this project, I was interestested in demonstrating how churn modelling churn in a telco company could look like.

-1)How does Churn look like in this particular example?
+1. How does Churn look like in this particular example?
-2)What is the impact of churn on the companies turnover?
+2. What is the impact of churn on the companies turnover?
-3)What are the main driving facots that are associated with customers quitting their contract?
+3. What are the main driving facots that are associated with customers quitting their contract?
-4)How well can a first model predict the churn target variable?
+4. How well can a first model predict the churn target variable?

 There ist one Notebook available showcase the work to the above questions.